-Obviously, certain drugs like Fentanyl weren't available to the Boome those are possible. ers, so no comparisons as to
+\ Obviously, certain drugs like Fentanyl weren't available to the Boomers, so no comparisons as to those are possible.

 \ There do appear to have been very promiscuous subsets in the general population, which skews the data, but their existence underlines the general point.
 It also doesn't change the facts of the Boomers' generally higher levels of promiscuity, revealed in the median number of partners, a number that peaked among those born in the 1950s and 1960s-i.e., the Boomers.